Where Sports Betting is Legal Now

 Illinois

-Shortly after, BetMGM and Caesars joined the Illinois online sportsbooks already operational in the state.
+In 2022, BetMGM and Caesars joined the Illinois online sportsbooks already operational in the state.

 Indiana

-Indiana went live with online sports betting Oct.
+Indiana went live with online sports betting on Oct.
 3, 2019, just a month after its first in-person bets.

 Indiana's law allows for over 40 online sportsbooks, though only 13 currently operate in the state.
 Four more are expected, but so far the biggest players, including FanDuel and DraftKings, have dominated the market.